STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation: Experiments

-\textbf{Ablations on model architecture} We also removed the spatial message passing layer to confirm that our datasets contain crucial interactions and that our model can capture these interactions.
-This observation is backed by our ablation results, showing inferior performance when the model is unable to exchange information between other nodes in space.
-As the last ablation, we let $\mathbf{x}$ and $\mathcal{E}$ unchanged after each layer, decoding $\mathbf{h}$ only after the final layer.
-This resulted in slightly worse performance, showing that our approach likely benefits from iteratively updating $\mathcal{G}$ before predicting the final vector field.
+\textbf{Ablations on model architecture} To demonstrate necessity of the Spatial and Temporal layers we remove them in experiments \textbf{4} and \textbf{5}.
+In ablation \textbf{4} nodes are unable to exchange information between other nodes across time and in ablation \textbf{5} across space respectively, drastically increasing prediction errors.
+As the last ablation (\textbf{6}), we let the learned edge representations from $\mathcal{E}$ unchanged after each layer instead of updating them.
+This results in $25\%$ higher error, showing that our approach benefits from iteratively updating its edge information during denoising.